AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

    Currently, FitBook starts with an empty JSON file when a corrupted JSON file is being loaded upon startup.
 The user does not get notified on the GUI that the previous JSON file is corrupted, and only sees an empty client list on the FitBook GUI.

-   We plan to show an error message to the user on the GUI when a corrupted file is being loaded, and inform the user that FitBook will start with an empty JSON file instead.
+   We plan to show an error message to the user in the GUI when FitBook detects a corrupted data file, and inform the user that FitBook will start with an empty client list instead.